EceE91/AwsLambdaNotificationSenderApp/README.md

 Sms and Email is being sent via Aws Lambda SNS and SES function.
 In static/index.js file ajax call (POST request) is made to https://inwrk9kgp6.execute-api.us-east-1.amazonaws.com/StageOne.

+SNS publish is picked up by a listener Lambda, which in turn re-publishes the message to a separate topic a set number of times, depending on how many subscribers there are.
+The broadcast Lambda attached to that topic is then run multiple times in parallel, encrypting the payload and sending to each individual Web Push client, using the web-push library.

+TODO:SQS Dynamodb

 <h3>Requirements</h3>
 <ul>
   <li>AWS Account</li>